 This provision shall not be applicable to any taxable year in which the foreign corporations engaged in a trade or business in Puerto Rico derived at least 80% of its gross income from sources within Puerto Rico or from income effectively connected or treated as effectively connected to operations from a trade or business in Puerto Rico, during the 3 taxable years period ended at the closing of said taxable year.

 Corporations subject to said additional tax, must complete the Branch Profits Tax (Form AS 2879), and include it with their return.
+For more information, see the instructions for Form AS 2879.

-Line 18 - Income tax at preferential rates
+Line 18 - Deemed dividend tax